 In his spare time, the twenty-eight-year-old enjoys reading the literature of Bret Easton Ellis and Anne Rivers Siddons, listening to Soundgarden and Sneaker Pimps, and watching anything written by Tina Fey.
 That, or getting outside and playing with his dog, Tucker.
 And he likes the Internet.
 A lot.

 If interested in reaching Reeves for freelance work, see the below contact information.
-His areas of expertise include media analysis and cultural criticism.
+His areas of expertise include education, web design, social media, copywriting, and cultural criticism.